Monday, January 2, 2012

 We also see this with the character of Kyle.
 In most films that would copy Win Win's formula, Kyle would start to thaw around the family.
 It doesn't quite happen: while we do have a montage of Kyle behaving like a regular teen around his classmates and the Flaherty family, he doesn't move far from his soft monotone speech.
 Moreover, Kyle doesn't have a major meltdown involving tears or hugging.
 In fact, Kyle in Win Win remains what he is: a teen beaten up a lot by life but who is still basically a kid, who has a passion for wrestling because it's something he's both good at and in control of.

 While Cannavale and Ryan have supporting roles, both of them are also great to see.
-Cannavale's Terry has his own issues (his now ex-wife has shacked up with the contractor he had hired) but in his passion for wrestling (almost a child-like enthusiasm), Cannavale shows a flair for comedy I may not have appreciated before.
-(Side note: at times his story, which might make a film in itself, did appear to drop off once the Kyle story took center stage, but perhaps this is a slight misstep).
+Cannavale's Terry has his own issues: his now ex-wife has shacked up with the contractor he had hired, but in his passion and almost childlike enthusiasm for wrestling Cannavale shows a flair for comedy I may not have appreciated before.

 Ryan as Jackie is not the silent wife: far from it.
 Throughout Win Win Jackie isn't ashamed to let Mike know what she thinks about letting Kyle into their house, then about Kyle's mother.
 Ryan never makes Jackie into some sort of shrew, but instead a woman who loves and can't imagine how anyone would behave the way they do.
 When she objects to Kyle's smoking, it isn't in a lecturing or mothering tone, but as one of a woman in charge.
 When she shows her displeasure at Cindy's behavior, it's as a mother who knows this is not how a parent should behave.

 We have a comedy where the people are flawed, the resolutions are natural without being forced, and characters we all care about.
 The performances are sharp, funny, and touching.
-Win Win is most accurate.
+Win Win is most accurate in its description.